qte77/OpenFE/README.md

 ## Description of data operations

 Feature generation methods used ordered by categorial and numerical.
+Creates features and uses `lightgbm.LGBMRegressor` and `lightgbm.LGBMClassifier` to rank them according to importance.

 * All: Freq
 * Numerical: Abs, Log, Sqrt, Square, Sigmoid, Round, Residual